lytc/jest-testdouble/README.md

 ```

 ### Usage
-This package add TestDouble matchers to Jest.
-Fallback to Jest matcher if the expect `value` is Jest mock or spy.
+This package add Jest matchers for TestDouble.
+Fallback to Jest matcher if the expect `value` is Jest mock/spy.
 #### Matchers
 - [not].toHaveBeenCalled (alias [not].toBeCalled)
 - [not].toHaveBeenCalledWith (alias [not].toBeCalledWith)